Yamboy1/DiscordMarkupLanguage/README.md

 <h1>Installation</h1>
 Requiered: <a href="https://nodejs.org/en/">Node.Js LTS</a>

-Download this repository as a .zip > extract the files > open your terminal of choice > use `cd` to get to the path with DML > run `node.js`
+Download this repository as a .zip > extract the files > open your terminal of choice > use `cd` to get to the path with DML > run `node index.js`.
+This will auto generate the requiered `bot.dml` file, and an example `ping.dml` command.
 <h1>Example Ussage</h1>
 <h6>The bot.dml file, a requiered setup file for all users to configure to bots code with its
 owners and token, as well as all of the bots events.</h6>